ashwath-bala-s/HR-Analytics-Dashboard-Using-Power-BI/README.md

 **Problem Statement:**

-The HR department of the client organization seeks to enhance its decision-making capabilities through data-driven insights.
 The objective is to develop a Power BI Dashboard that analyzes HR data to identify important KPIs and uncover business problems that need attention.
-The dashboard will provide a holistic view of HR metrics.
-By integrating and analyzing data from various sources, the solution will enable the HR department to monitor trends, make informed decisions, and implement effective strategies for workforce management.
+By integrating and analyzing data from various sources, the dashboard will enable the HR department to monitor trends, make informed decisions, and implement effective strategies for workforce management.

 **Dataset:**